snwfdhmp/efs/README.md

-# Encrypted File System
+# Encrypted File System over HTTPS

+EFS is an encrypted file system accessible via HTTP API.

+Files are encrypted using AES-256, users are authenticated using a Ed25519 HMAC handshake.

+Made for sensitive file storing (ex: Medical Data in Europe).

 ## Features

 - Files are encrypted using AES-256.
-- HTTPs API authenticated by ED25519 handshake (using NaCl library).
+- HTTPS API authenticated using ED25519 handshake (using NaCl library).
 - Communications are encrypted using SSL/TLS.
 - File architecture (paths and names) is obsfucated
 - The API can store decrypted files in an internal cache to boost the read API speed.